 Notes

-Make ahead: asparagus soup is a great recipe as it keeps well in the fridge for days.
+Make ahead: asparagus soup is excellent for meal prep as it keeps well for several days.

-Refrigerator: let the soup cool down completely, then keep it in an airtight container in the fridge for three days.
+Refrigerator: Let the soup cool completely, then transfer leftovers to an airtight container and store them in the fridge for three days.

-Freezer: once cold, transfer leftovers to a freezer-friendly container and freeze for three months.
-Thaw in the fridge or the microwave.
+Freezer: Transfer the soup to a freezer-friendly container once cold and freeze it for three months.

 Nutrition